InsightVM

 • If you allow all traffic, ensure this setting is applied to both the inbound and outbound firewall rules.

-3. Restart the event source in InsightDR.
+3. Restart the event source in InsightIDR.

 Validate the correct port